codefresh-io/docs.codefresh.io/_posts/2024-07-29-july-release-notes.md

 ##### Pipelines
 * Builds with `codefresh-run` step fails with error `Failed to write template value file Arguments to filesystem`.
-(Noam 24734 ) builds fails - build runtime settings are not configured (Kim - 24191)
+(Noam 24734 )
+* `Failed - build runtime settings not configured` error for Hybrid Runner.
-* `build` step does not work with cross-account ECR.
-(Kim - 19269)
+* `build` step does not support images from different account for Amazon ECR (Elastic Container Registry).

 ##### GitOps